stanford-crfm/levanter/docs/Blog-Post.md

 In particular, we have found that users want to iterate quickly on different data formats (and more generally the entire [ETL pipeline](https://en.wikipedia.org/wiki/Extract,_transform,_load)).
 Moreover, it can be difficult to visualize the effects of different preprocessing options on the data.
-To address this, we have built two features into Levanter: on-demand data preprocessing and live visualization during training.
+To address this, we have built two features into Levanter: cached on-demand data preprocessing and live visualization during training.

-#### On-Demand Data Preprocessing
+#### Cached On-Demand Data Preprocessing

-Typically, data preprocessing is done in one of two ways: either it is performed offline, or it is performed
+Training a language model involves taking a large corpus of text and converting it into a sequence of integers.
+When training large autoregressive models, it is typical to concatenate (or "pack") short sequences and break apart longer sequences so that the resulting sequences are all of the same length.

+Data preprocessing is done in one of two ways: either it is performed offline as a separate preprocessing step, or it is performed streaming, so that the data is processed on-the-fly as it is being used for training.
+The former is typically faster, but the latter is more flexible, since it allows you to iterate on the data format without having to reprocess the entire data set.
+However, streaming, especially when coupled with sequence packing, is difficult to pair with resuming from preemption, since the data stream must be restarted from the beginning (or one must take care to track byte offsets).

+In Levanter, we take a hybrid approach.
+We preprocess the data online, but we cache the results of preprocessing so that resumes are much faster and so that subsequent runs are even faster (when preprocessing is a bottleneck).
+Our cache format also allows for iterating on sequence length without retokenizing, which in our experience is a commonly requested feature.

 Levanter can automatically spin up a Ray cluster using the nodes being used for training, using the typically impressive CPUs of those machines to preprocess data.
 This is especially useful for large data sets like [The Pile](https://pile.eleuther.ai/) or the [Red Pajama](https://github.com/togethercomputer/RedPajama-Data) dataset.